AliceO2Group/QualityControl/doc/ModulesDevelopment.md

 ## Check

-A Check is a function that determines the quality of the Monitor Objects produced in the previous step - Task.
+A Check is a function (actually `Check::check()`) that determines the quality of the Monitor Objects produced in the previous step (the Task).
 It can receive multiple Monitor Objects from several Tasks.
+Along with the `check()` method, the `beautify()` method is a function that can modify the MO itself.
+It is typically used to add colors or texts on the object to express the quality.

 ### Configuration